SatyamDG/Azure_ML_Foundation/50 Days of Udacity/Day7/Readme.md

 - The number of clusters (such as in a k-means clustering algorithm)
 - The learning rate of the model
 - We must choose some values for these hyperparameters, but we do not necessarily know what the best values will be prior to training.
 Because of this, a common approach is to take a best guess, train the model, and then tune adjust or tune the hyperparameters based on the model's performance.

+## Splitting the Data

+We typically want to split our data into three parts:
+- Training data
+- Validation data
+- Test data

+We use the training data to learn the values for the parameters.
+Then, we check the model's performance on the validation data and tune the hyperparameters until the model performs well with the validation data.
+For instance, perhaps we need to have more or fewer layers in our neural network.
+We can adjust this hyperparameter and then test the model on the validation data once again to see if its performance has improved.

+Finally, once we believe we have our finished model (with both parameters and hyperparameters optimized), we will want to do a final check of its performance—and we need to do this on some fresh test data that we did not use during the training process.